Ragada

 Ragada is a 2010 Indian Telugu-language action comedy film directed by Veeru Potla and produced by D. Siva Prasad Reddy.
 It stars Nagarjuna, Anushka Shetty, Priyamani and Dev Gill in lead roles, with the music composed by S. Thaman.
 In the film, Satya leaves his village and arrives in Andhra Pradesh to earn money and willingly participates in a fight between two rivals that brings him to their attention.

-Ragada was released theatrically on 24 December 2010 to positive reviews from critics and audiences and went on to become a commercial success grossing over ₹30 crore at the box office with a distributor's share of ₹17.15 crore.
+Ragada was released theatrically on 24 December 2010 to positive reviews from critics and audiences and went on to become a commercial success grossing over ₹38 crores at the box office with a distributor's share of ₹18.15 crores.
 In 2011, it was dubbed and released into Tamil as Vambu.
 The same year, it was dubbed in Hindi under the same name.

 Plot

 Devudu attempts to kill an innocent man, who is against Peddanna, but is killed by one of Peddanna's followers Jairam.
 Peddanna is the famed gangster in Andhra Pradesh, and has three major followers who murder people for him.
 These followers are Jairam, Bhagavan and Nanda.

 Meanwhile, Satya Reddy is a money-minded man who gets involved in a fight between GK and Peddanna.
 Satya helps GK, who makes him as his partner, where GK's love interest Sirisha falls in love with Satya.
 Satya sees Ashtalakshmi being chased by goons where he saves her.
 Ashtalakshmi and her Brahmin family starts living with Satya for a few days.
 Satya makes up a plan for GK to fight Peddanna.
 In one fight, Jairam captures Sirisha, and Satya saves her by killing Jairam.
 Ashtalakshmi also loves Satya.
 Sirisha meets a tattooed friend in the pub which Satya notices.
 In a restaurant during lunch with Sirisha and Ashtalakshmi, Satya is attacked by Bhagavan's henchmen.
 Satya goes to Bhagavan's house and kills him and his father, which enrages Peddanna.

 Past: Satya was an orphan who is taken care by a doctor.
 The people of the city Kadapa worship her like a goddess.
 Devendra, a political campaigner and Peddanna's brother, kidnap the doctor's daughter to make sure that she tells everyone to vote for him, but to no avail.
 Satya arrives and thrashes up Devendra's men, where he learns that he has to acquire ₹72 crore to keep the doctor's hospital running as Devendra's father had donated the land to the hospital.
 Peddanna kills the doctor with the help of his goons as Satya has thrashed his brother.
 In order to get the money and exact vengeance against the goons who killed the doctor, Satya had joined GK.